davidfrisch/UNIFR_API_EPUCK/docs/index.rst

-Welcome to UNIFR API Epuck's documentation!
+Welcome to the UNIFR API Epuck documentation
 ===========================================